Separate Your Blogs, Yet Keep Them Together

 I have many friends with their own web sites.
 Some, I met through blogging.
 Others are experts in Windows Networking.
 And I know some folks with cooking blogs.
 It would be stupid to put a cooking blogroll on a web site about Windows Networking, though.

-Some folks can show how to have conditionally displayed widgets, so you can display one blogroll when a certain label search is active.
+Some folks will tell you to use conditionally displayed widgets, so you can display one blogroll when a certain label search is active.
 If you want to hack the HTML Template code, you can learn how to do this.
 But, there's an easier solution.

 Once you have a domain, just add one or more virtual hosts to your domain.
 Publish your blogs to the virtual hosts in your domain, one blog / virtual host pair.